Bob Lee (quarterback): Atlanta Falcons

 On May 14, 1973, the Atlanta Falcons dealt quarterback Bob Berry and a first round draft pick for Lee and linebacker Lonnie Warwick.
 During his stint with the Falcons, he led Atlanta to a 20–14 victory over the 9–0 Minnesota Vikings on Monday Night Football on November 19, 1973.
 1973 was Lee's most successful season in the NFL.
 He replaced Dick Shiner as the Falcons quarterback in Week 5 and led the Falcons to seven consecutive wins, including the win over the Vikings, on their way to a 9–5 record, the Falcons' best season in their history at that point.
 Lee started ten games and passed for 1,786 yards with ten touchdowns and eight interceptions.

 Minnesota Vikings (second stint)

 In 1976, Lee threw a touchdown pass in Super Bowl XI.
 With starting quarterback Fran Tarkenton's late season injury in the 1977 season, Lee started and led the Vikings to a 14–7 win over the Los Angeles Rams in the divisional round of the playoffs.
 The game was infamous due to the muddy conditions.
 Lee started the NFC Championship the next week as well against the Dallas Cowboys, but the Vikings lost 23–6.

 Los Angeles Rams

-He was also a backup in Super Bowl XIV as a member of the Los Angeles Rams.
+Lee was also a backup in Super Bowl XIV as a member of the Los Angeles Rams.

 He is one of twelve quarterbacks to post both a perfect quarterback rating and a zero passer rating over the course of their careers, and is the first to have done so in the same season.